peterfriese/AppleFeedback/FB9272979/README.md

 ### Expected behaviour
-- top on "Navigate to view two (w/ toolbar)"
+- tap on "Navigate to view two (w/ toolbar)"
 - the second screen transitions in
 - the bottom toolbar is visible on the second screen _while the screen ransitions in_